Backhoe VS Mini Excavator: Choosing What To Rent

 What type of project or site will the machine be working on?

-The biggest point when trying to decide between renting a backhoe vs mini ex is to ask the questions and choose the best fit.
+The biggest point when trying to decide between renting a backhoe vs a mini-ex is to ask the questions and choose the best fit.
 Going with the more efficient machine instead of the one you’re more familiar with can help keep projects moving the way they should